stgm/scientific-programming-1/21 Integrals/60 Extra/10 Extra.md

     z8 = -0.195 + 0.180 i      z8 = -110956.038 + 369424.274 i
     z9 = -0.195 + 0.180 i      z9 = -124163052007.623 + -81979707256.034 i

-Nu is het tijd om zelf een fractal te tekenen.
+Now it's time to draw a fractal for yourself.

-### Opdracht:
+### Assignment:

-Bepaal in je programma `fractal.py` voor elk punt $$z_0$$ in het complexe vlak of de reeks convergeert of divergeert onder de polynoom voor de Mandelbrot set:
+Create a program called `fractal.py` and determine for each point $$z_0$$ in the complex field whether the sequence converges or diverges for the polynomial of the Mandelbrot set:

    $$f(z) = z^2 + z_0$$.

-Als de reeks convergeert teken je het punt blauw, als het divergeert teken je het wit.

-Hoewel je in deze opdracht zelf zult moeten bepalen welke definitie je gaat hanteren om te bepalen of een reeks wel of niet convergeert zullen we de snelheid waarmee dat gebeurt in deze opgave verder negeren.
-Onze plot zal daarmee maar uit twee kleuren bestaan.
-Iets saaier dan de officiële plot natuurlijk, maar genoeg voor deze opdracht.
+If the sequence converges you should draw the point in blue, else if it diverges you have to draw the point in white.

+Although you'll have to determine which definition of convergence for yourself in this assignment, the speed with which this happens will be ignored in this assignment.
+As a result the plot will only consist of two colours.
+Somewhat more boring than the official plot of course, but plenty challenging enough for this assignment.

-**Specificaties voor de scan (plot):**
+**Specification for the scan (plot):**

 De resolutie van de grafiek moet de volgende dimensies hebben:
+The resolution of the graph needs to have the following dimensions:

-    - reële as:      500 punten tussen -2.00 en 1.00
+    - real axis:      600 punten tussen -2.00 en 1.00

-    - imaginaire as: 500 punten tussen -1.50 en 1.50
+    - imaginary axis: 600 punten tussen -1.50 en 1.50

-Als je klaar bent met de opgave en toch meer kleur toe wilt voegen door alsnog de diverentiesnelheid mee te nemen dan houden we je niet tegen natuurlijk.
+If you've finished the assignment early you can opt to add more colour to your plot.
+Take into account the speed of divergence and let that added bit of information influence the color of a point.
+Have fun!

 ## Checkpy

-Er is voor deze opdracht geen checkpy oplossing aanwezig.
+This assignment does not have a checkpy to check your solution.
 You're on your own.